sajidpatel/module-price-drop-notification/ReadMe.md

 ## Support

-For issues, feature requests, or questions, please open an issue on the GitHub repository or contact MumzWorld support.
+For issues, feature requests, or questions, please open an issue on the GitHub repository or contact SajidPatel support.

 ## License